-From Uncle Sam:
+What to Expect From Uncle Sam:

+Once you’ve conquered the battle of behavior, your next challenge is the battle of emotions.
 Investing is full of emotional highs and lows.
-But you can't let those emotions drive your investing decisions.
+But you can’t let those emotions drive your investing decisions.

 Take the Great Recession, for example.
 Fear ruled investors as they pulled their money out of the stock market when it slid in 2008 and then were too cautious to invest again as the market recovered.
 On the other hand, in the boom markets of the 1990s, some investors were so enthusiastic they mortgaged their homes to have more cash to invest.

 To build wealth through investing, you must commit to investing consistently during the booms and the busts, month after month.
 And, if you invest the way I recommend—by being debt-free with an emergency fund—you won’t be as tempted to jump off the investment roller coaster when the market drops, and you’ll really enjoy the ride when it goes up!